-To give an 8 hour per week field experience under the supervision of a Winthrop University professor and a mentor teacher for the final internship experience.
+Students will spend 8 hours per week in a public school under the supervision of a modern languages education professor and will work with a mentor teacher in preparation for the final internship experience.

 Prerequisite(s): Graduate status.
 Admission to Teacher Education Program.

 Corequisite(s): MLAN 591.